lokeshkapase/attachment_picker/DEBUGGING.md

 ### 5. Common Issues

 **Issue: "Activity is null"**
-- Plugin not properly registered
+- Plugin may not be properly registered (should be automatic)
 - ActivityAware lifecycle not working
-- Solution: Check MainActivity registration
+- Solution: Run `flutter clean`, `flutter pub get`, and rebuild the app

 **Issue: Permission denied immediately**
 - Permission already denied in system settings